-- 1 cup butter 2 sticks cold butter – cut into 1-tablespoon pieces
+- 1 cup unsalted butter 2 sticks of cold butter – cut into 1-tablespoon pieces

 - Add the butter and pulse more until dough is combined and smooth.
 The dough will be a bit dry but that’s okay.
 Lightly knead the dough until smooth, but if the dough is still too dry you can add a tbsp of water.

-- Shape dough into a ball, and roll out on a lightly floured surface.
+- Shape dough into a ball, and roll it out to 1/4" thickness on a lightly floured surface.
 Cut out cookies using the cookie cutters.

-- Transfer cookies to a wire rack, when completely chilled drizzle with melted chocolate and sprinkle with toasted shredded coconut.
+- Transfer cookies to a wire rack, when completely cooled drizzle with melted chocolate, and sprinkle with toasted shredded coconut.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.